 3. Follow any boards which are relevant to your target client.
-Many business have dozens of boards and half of them don’t relate to their target client (which actually limits their Pinterest potential… ), so you want to make sure you are only following boards which will have pins to help your target clients.
+Many business have dozens of boards and half of them don’t relate to their target client (which actually limits their Pinterest potential… ).
+So you want to make sure you are only following boards that will have pins to help your target clients.

-The number of followers you have, or people you follow make no difference at all with your Pinterest success.
+The number of followers you have or people you follow makes no difference at all with your Pinterest success.
 But, you are able to utilize who you follow and their re-pins to boost your manual pinning strategy and improve your Pinterest success.

-If you find yourself following a ton of non’relevant business, then clean up your followers feed, and follow this post to clean up your Pinterest account to see better success.
+If you find yourself following a ton of non-relevant business, then clean up your follower feed, and follow this post to clean up your Pinterest account to see better success.

 Pinterest Action Tip: